belgrades/GettingAndCleaningData-Project/CodeBook.md

  - 'test/X_test.txt':   Test set.
  - So we have to merge mXtest and mXtrain from Script file

-2. Reads file features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
+2. Second Step: Extracts only the measurements on the mean and standard deviation for each measurement. logiMean<-grepl("mean()",mfeatures[,2],fixed=TRUE) will have an boolean array if the entry has mean() on it.

-	The result is a 10299 x 66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
+	The result is a 10299 x 68 data frame according to step 1.
-	All measurements appear to be floating point numbers in the range (-1, 1).
+	All entries are values normalized according to the owners of the data.

-3. Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:
+3. Uses descriptive activity names to name the activities in the data set:
+   Reading the .txt of ativity labels will tell us which names they use.
  - walking
  - walkingupstairs
  - walkingdownstairs
  - sitting
  - standing
  - laying
+ We need to map 1,2,3,4,5,6 values into walking, walkinggupstaris,...,laying

-4. The script also appropriately labels the data set with descriptive names: all feature names (attributes) and activity names are converted to lower case, underscores and brackets () are removed.
+4. Appropriately labels the data set with descriptive activity names.
-Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.
-The result is saved as merged_clean_data.txt, a 10299x68 data frame such that the first column contains subject IDs, the second column activity names, and the last 66 columns are measurements.
+ - All atributes converted to lower case and eliminating () according to sintax problems of R.
+ - Then we merge the Subject table (poeple that made the experiment) with activitie table and values table. cleaned <- cbind(mSubject, mYmerged, mXmerged)
+ - Writing the table
+   write.table(cleaned, "tidy_data_1.txt")
-Subject IDs are integers between 1 and 30 inclusive.
+ - Subject IDs are integers between 1 and 30 inclusive.
 Names of the attributes are similar to the following:
  - tbodyacc-mean-x
  - tbodyacc-mean-y